Teichlab/tracer/README.md

     - `<cell_name>.pkl` : Python [pickle](https://docs.python.org/2/library/pickle.html) file containing the internal representation of the cell and its recombinants as used by TraCeR.
 This is used in the summarisation steps.

 5. `<output_directory>/<cell_name>/expression_quantification`
     Contains Kallisto/Salmon output with expression quantification of the entire transcriptome *including* the reconstructed TCRs.
+When option `--small_index` is used, this directory contains only the output of the quantification with the small index (built from reconstructed TCRs and only a subset of the base transcriptome; see above).

 6. `<output_directory>/<cell_name>/filtered_TCR_seqs`
     Contains the same files as the unfiltered directory above but these recombinants have been filtered so that only the two most highly expressed from each locus are retained.
 This resolves biologically implausible situtations where more than two recombinants are detected for a locus. **This directory contains the final output with high-confidence TCR assignments**.